OpenNebula/vOneCloud-docs/docs/source/simple_cloud_deployment/interfaces.rst

 Moreover, vOneCloud ships with a powerful tool (``onevcenter``) to import vCenter clusters, VM Templates and Networks.
 The tools is self-explanatory, just set the credentials and IP to access the vCenter host and follow on screen instructions.

-To access the vOneCloud command line interface open the vCenter console of the vOneCloud Virtual Machine appliance and change the tty (Ctrl + Alt + F2).
-Afterwards, log in with the `root` account and the password you used in the :ref:`initial configuration <download_and_deploy_control_console>`, and switch to the `oneadmin` user.
+To access the vOneCloud command line interface you need to :ref:`login into the vOneCloud appliance <advanced_login>`, and switch to the `oneadmin` user.

 Application Programming Interfaces (API)